EXCLUSIVE-U.S. finalizing rules to limit sensitive tech exports to China, others

 Rules to stop China buying sophisticated U.S. tech should move faster -lawmaker

-(Reporting by Alexandra Alper; Additional reporting by Stephen Nellis in San Francisco; Editing by Chris Sanders and Lisa Shumaker)
+(Reporting by Alexandra Alper; Additional reporting by Stephen Nellis in San Francisco and Cate Cadell in Beijing; Editing by Chris Sanders and Lisa Shumaker)

 ((Alexandra.Alper@thomsonreuters.com; +1(202)354-5865; Reuters Messaging: alexandra.alper.thomsonreuters.com@reuters.net - https://twitter.com/alexalper?lang=en))